atom/base16-tomorrow-dark-theme/README.md

 ## Installation

-This theme is now included with Atom and can be activate from the settings view via `cmd-,` or the Atom > Preferences... menu
+This theme is now included with Atom and can be activated from the settings view via `cmd-,` or the Atom > Preferences... menu

 To install manually: